HCL-TECH-SOFTWARE/connections-doc/src_v8/user/eucommon/c_eucommon_ext_user.md

 -   See who updates a file and when from the Files app.
 -   Use the Connections mobile app.
 -   Chat with people in the organization.
+-   Network with people in the organization you are visiting.
+-   Access Mail, Calendar, and Contacts, when you visit an organization.
+-   Switch between organizations that you can visit \(if you can visit multiple organizations\).
 -   Receive email notifications for the following updates:
     -   You are @mentioned in a message.
     -   A file is shared with you.